itamarst/eliot/docs/source/types-testing.rst

             self.assertEqual(registry.db[u"john"], (u"passsword", 12))

-Besides calling an the given validation function the ``@capture_logging`` decorator will also validate the logged messages after the test is done.
+Besides calling the given validation function the ``@capture_logging`` decorator will also validate the logged messages after the test is done.
 E.g. it will make sure they are JSON encodable.
 Messages were created using ``ActionType`` and ``MessageType`` will be validated using the applicable ``Field`` definitions.
 You can also call ``MemoryLogger.validate`` yourself to validate written messages.